 Reschedule your appointment

-If you have booked an appointment and the time or date no longer suits you, you can reschedule your appointment on the portal.
+If you have booked an appointment and the time or date no longer suits you, you can reschedule your appointment online.

 You should log in as usual and click 'view appointment'.
 You will then be given the option to 'reschedule'.